On the sign patterns of entrywise positivity preservers in fixed dimension: Introduction and main results

+Second, even in the original case of non-negative integer tuples $\bm, \bn$ (but also in full generality -- for arbitrary tuples $\bm,\bn$ of pairwise distinct real powers), we show that one does not require the above inequality at all points in the orthant, but only on the open unit cube and on the subset $((1,+\infty)^N)^T$ in our ``weak majorization'' result above:

+\begin{theorem} Notation as in Theorem~\ref{Tcgs-maj1}.
+Then the two assertions are further equivalent to: \begin{enumerate} \item The inequality~\eqref{Ecgssra} holds for the ``restricted'' set of vectors $\bu \in ((0,1)^N)^T \cup ((1,+\infty)^N)^T$. \end{enumerate} In fact, here one only needs to work with a certain countable set of vectors $\bu$ in $((I_0)^N)^T \cup ((I_\infty)^N)^T$, where $I_\infty$ was defined immediately after Theorem~\ref{Tcgs}, and $I_0 \subset (0,1]$ similarly denotes an arbitrary non-empty deleted neighborhood in $(0,1]$ of $0$. \end{theorem}

-In the final section, we explain how to further extend (a part of) Theorem \ref{Tcgs}, as well as the `positivity' part of the result of Lam et al, to `continuous' versions of Schur polynomials -- i.e., generalized Vandermonde determinants.
-This follows from a more general log-supermodularity phenomenon for strictly totally positive matrices, which follows from the work of Skandera \cite{skandera}.
+In the final section, we explain how to further extend (a part of) Theorem~\ref{Tcgs}, as well as the ``positivity'' part of the result of Lam--Postnikov--Pylyavskyy, to ``continuous'' versions of Schur polynomials -- i.e., generalized Vandermonde determinants.
+This follows from a more general log-supermodularity phenomenon for strictly totally positive matrices, which follows from the work of Skandera~\cite{skandera}.